-In March 2023, pursuant to the Restructuring, we reduced the Company's workforce from approximately 222 full-time employees to approximately 50% of that number.
+In March 2023 and June 2023, pursuant to the Restructuring, we reduced the Company's workforce by approximately 68%.
+As of December 31, 2023, we had a total of 62 employees, all of which are full-time employees.
 None of our employees are represented by a collective bargaining agreement, nor have we experienced any work stoppage.
 We believe that our relations with our employees are good.

 We are committed to developing therapies that can potentially benefit patients who are resistant to conventional cancer therapies.
 To that end, we recognize that our industry is specialized and dynamic, and a significant aspect of our success is our continued ability to execute our human capital strategy of attracting, engaging, developing and retaining highly skilled talent.
 There is fierce competition for highly skilled talent, particularly in the Austin, Texas and New York, New York areas, and we offer a robust set of benefits covering employees' physical, emotional and financial health, a strong company culture and initiatives aligned with our mission, vision, and values.
 We offer competitive compensation for our employees and strongly embrace pay for performance.
 We also strive to provide a collegial atmosphere where teamwork and collaboration are emphasized and valued.
 Our employee led group, One MTEM, greatly contributes to the open, collaborative and team-driven culture with its dedication to community outreach, professional development and cross functional collaboration and understanding.
 This group sponsors a variety of community fundraisers and company events in furtherance of its mission of empowering and engaging employees.
-We also have dedicated full-time employees who oversee all aspects of our human capital management process including team members whose objective is to locate and attract qualified experienced professionals.
+We also have dedicated full-time employees who oversee all aspects of our human capital management process.

 Our Employee Handbook and Code of Business Conduct and Ethics clearly outline our unwavering commitment to diversity and inclusion, where all employees are welcomed in an environment designed to make them feel comfortable, respected, and accepted regardless of their age, race, national origin, gender, religion, disability or sexual orientation.
 We have a set of policies explicitly setting forth our expectations for nondiscrimination and a harassment-free work environment.
-We also have an employee-led Diversity, Equity and Inclusion ("DEI") Committee which aims to support all members of our community and works to ensure all employees feel welcomed, respected and capable of performing their best work.
 We are also a proud equal opportunity employer and cultivate a highly collaborative and entrepreneurial culture.